-- Immediately following any NHS or private sight test you must issue:
+- Immediately after carrying out an NHS or private sight test you must issue:

-- a statement indicating that no prescription is necessary.86
+- a statement indicating that no prescription is necessary.108

 - If there is no clinically significant change in the prescription, you must issue the prescription and a statement saying that there is no clinical change.

-- You should clearly indicate on the prescription if the spectacles are only for specific purposes.
+- You should clearly indicate on the prescription whether the spectacles are only for specific purposes.

-- A prescription you issue to a child under 16 or a person who is registered as sight impaired or severely sight impaired can only legally be dispensed by, or under the supervision of, a registered:
+- You should indicate on the prescription if the patient is registered as sight impaired or severely sight impaired.
+This is because a prescription you issue to a child under 16, or a person who is registered as sight impaired or severely sight impaired, can only legally be dispensed by, or under the supervision of, a registered: